Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thousands of homes were damaged over the weekend, several bridges were washed away and at least 250,000 households – mainly in the Czech Republic – were affected by power outages.

-buy a real estate in the central region, the electricity is about to be released and the number of people using the network increases to 8 pictures 1
+Buy a real estate in the Central Highlands, the electricity is about to be released and the number of people using the network increased to 8 pictures 1

 People are evacuated due to flooding in Czechowice-Dziedzice, Silesia region, Poland on September 15, 2024.
 Photo: Reuters

-One person drowned in southwestern Poland on Sunday, a firefighter involved in a rescue effort died in Austria and two more people died in Romania, where flooding claimed four more lives on Saturday.
+One person drowned in southwestern Poland on Sunday, a firefighter taking part in rescue efforts was killed in Austria and two more people died in Romania, where flooding claimed four more lives on Saturday.

 In the province of Lower Austria, near the Austrian capital Vienna, authorities have declared the area a disaster zone and warned against unnecessary travel.

-buy a real estate in the central region, the electricity is about to be charged and the number of people using the network is increased to 8 picture 2
+Serious purchase in central Europe, the electricity grid is about to close and the number of people using the network increased to 8 photo 2

-Many houses are submerged in water during floods in Ladek-Zdroj, Klodzko county, Poland on September 15, 2024.
+Houses are submerged in water during a flood in Ladek-Zdroj, Klodzko county, Poland on September 15, 2024.
 Photo: Reuters

 Polish Prime Minister Donald Tusk, who visited nearby flooded areas, said on the X platform that the country would declare a state of disaster and seek European Union aid.